containers/podman-security-bench/README.md

 Note that when submitting checks, provide information why it is a reasonable test to add and please include some kind of official documentation verifying that information.

-### Whitelist Checks
+### Allowed Content

-Some of the checks require a whitelist in order to verify content or configuration of a container.
+Some of the checks require an allow file in order to verify content or configuration of a container.
-For example check\_4\_8 (Ensure setuid and setgid permissions are removed) contains a whitelist file containing all the files which are allowed to have setuid or setgid set.
+For example check\_4\_8 (Ensure setuid and setgid permissions are removed) uses a file containing all the files which are allowed to have setuid or setgid set.

+There is a default file for every affected check below directory `default-lists`.
+They must follow a simple naming pattern:

+* `allow_check_x.y`

+Most likely
-There is a default whitelist for every affected check below directory `whitelists`.
-Most likely these defaults will not suit the requirements for your particular containers.
-In this case just provide your own whitelists with something like `-w path/to/your/whitelists`, which must point to a directory containing all required files.
+these defaults will not suit the requirements for your particular containers.
+That's why it is *highly advisable* to provide your own files at runtime.
+To do so just provide your files with something like `-w path/to/your/files`, which must point to a directory containing all required files.

-Beware if a required whitelist cannot be found, an error message is issued and the test will not be executed.
+Beware if a required file cannot be found, an error message is issued and the test will not be executed.